dulnan/vuetamin/README.md

 }
 ```

 Now you're ready to use Vuetamin in any component you like.
+Here is an example
+of a component which displays the current {x,y} position on a canvas.
+It also stores a variable from the Vuetamin store in the local data of the
+component, which is then used in a computed property.

 ```html
 <template>